 Design aspect.
 Obviously, the success of e-commerce activity depends on several factors among which:

 - quality of the product or service offered

 - quality of the content presenting the offer to customers

 - quality of design for the electronic platform — website and/or mobile application — via which the sales are going to be delivered.

-So, it’s easy to see that UI/UX design part plays the vital role.
-Thoroughly thought-out logic and transitions, simple and clear microinteractions, fast feedback from the system, attractive product presentation, easy payment flow and plenty of other details and features can directly influence increasing profits for the business involved in such a popular e-commerce game.
-This is the field where designers and business experts can work as one team for good of everyone, first of all of target user.
+So, it’s easy to see that UI/UX design part plays a vital role.
+Thoroughly thought-out logic and transitions, simple and clear microinteractions, fast feedback from the system, attractive product presentation, easy payment flow, and plenty of other details and features can directly influence increasing profits for the business involved in such a popular e-commerce game.
+This is the field where designers and business experts can work as one team for good of everyone, first of all, the target user.

 Designing e-commerce website or mobile app, designers should definitely consider the following aspects:

 - strong branding

 - clear data presentation via menus, catalogs, etc.